Sea Wife

-Sea Wife is a 1957 British CinemaScope drama thriller war film photographed in DeLuxe Color, based on the 1955 James Maurice Scott novel Sea-Wyf and Biscuit.
-Shot in Jamaica, the film follows a group of survivors from a torpedoed British refugee ship.
+Sea Wife is a 1957 British CinemaScope drama thriller war film directed by Bob McNaught and starring Joan Collins and Richard Burton.
+It was written by George K. Burke based on the 1955 James Maurice Scott novel Sea-Wyf and Biscuit.
+It was photographed in DeLuxe Color.
+Taken in Jamaica, the film follows a group of survivors from a torpedoed British refugee ship.